-- Confidential discussion of your concern to the extent possible. - Review of applicable Board of Education policies and procedures. - Referral to individuals who can help solve the problem. - Referral to appropriate school system and community resources.
+- Confidential discussion of your concern to the extent possible. - Referral to individuals who can help solve the problem. - Referral to appropriate school system and community resources.

 The Ombudsman is required to follow Board of Education policies and procedures, and treat all parties fairly (See Policy 2030: Ombudsman).
 The Ombudsman does not have the authority to change policy or force schools to take specific action.